QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 **Definition:** An equilibrium is an allocation,  a government policy, and a price system with the properties that
 * given the price system and the government policy, the allocation solves
-    * represenative firms' problems for $t \geq 0$
+    * representative firms' problems for $t \geq 0$
     * individual persons' problems for $t \geq 0$
-* given the price system and the allocation, the government budget constraint is satisfies for all $t \geq 0$.
+* given the price system and the allocation, the government budget constraint is satisfied for all $t \geq 0$.

 ## Next steps